 Government Canyon State Natural Area is one of the Texas state parks in San Antonio!

-Boasting over 12,000 acres of forest land, Government Canyon offers more than 40 miles of hiking and biking trails in Central Texas for you to explore!
+Government Canyon, with over 12,000 acres of forest land, offers more than 40 miles of hiking and biking trails in Central Texas.

-During your time exploring, be sure to walk to the historic Zizelmann House and check out the 110-million-year-old dinosaur tracks!
+While exploring, walk to the historic Zizelmann House and check out the 110-million-year-old dinosaur tracks!

-This is one of the best Texas state parks to do geocaching and bird watching while you are enjoying the nature trail.
+This is one of the best Texas state parks for geocaching and bird watching while enjoying the nature trail.

 Read Next: Weekend Getaways in Texas